We know it can seem a little confusing. Here is an explanation of our structure.

 We take a number of steps to mitigate as many risks as possible to protect your loan amount.

-On a few occasions in the past, solar vendors and investors have reached out to organizations listed on our site.
+In the past, solar vendors and investors have reached out to organizations listed on our site.
 To avoid this unsolicited contact and protect the privacy of our customers, we no longer publicize this information.

 Rest assured, we are in direct contact with these organizations and carry out a thorough technical and financial evaluation before listing their project.
 If you would like more information on any of our projects, you can email us using the contact form.